thilandanidu/Krish-fullstack-training/README.md

-some are pushed into a seperate repository
+Others are pushed into a seperate repository : https://github.com/thilandanidu/Krish-fullstack-training2